datahub-project/datahub/docs/managed-datahub/datahub-api/graphql-api/incidents-api-beta.md

 }
 ```

-Now we'll see how to issue this query using a CURL or Python.&#x20;
+Now we'll see how to issue this query using a CURL or Python.

 #### CURL

-To issue the above GraphQL as a CURL:&#x20;
+To issue the above GraphQL as a CURL:

 ```
 curl --location --request POST 'https://your-account.acryl.io/api/graphql' \